 For elementary students, please contact the school and we will place you on a list to receive reminder slips to be sent home with your student.
-Once per week the reminder slips will be sent home if the account reaches a balance of $6 or less.
+Once a week, an email is sent home if the account reaches a balance of $10 or less.

-There is no fee to register at SendMoneyToSchool.com to access your child's account usage and balances.
+There is no fee to register at familyportal.cloud to access your child's account usage and balances.

 The USDA regulates the school meal patterns and specifies the size of each portion.
-A school lunch must include five components as determined by the federal regulations.
+School lunches must include five components as determined by the federal regulations.
 The five lunch components include a meat/meat alternative, one serving of bread/grain, vegetable, fruit and fluid milk.

-- Meals are based on the average calories for a 5-day week:
+- Meals are based on the average calories for a five-day week: